RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#5/lesson#5.md

 	color:red;
 }
 ```

-save and view.
+__Save__ and __view__.
 An ID is unique and can only be used once per page.
 So what if we wanted to make two of the paragraphs have a larger font-size?
 We can do that by using classes.
 First we need to give class names to the paragraphs we want changing.

 ```HTML
 <p class="large">He went missing from the garden yesterday.</p>
 <p class="large"><strong>Thank you!</strong><p>
 ```

-we style a class like this (with a . instead of a #):
+we style a class like this (with a `.` instead of a `#`):

 ```CSS
 .large {
 	font-size:24px;
 }
 ```

 ##Further study: